learnwithparam/website/content/about.md

 Currently I'm working full time as full stack developer in [jobbatical](https://jobbatical.com/?ref=learnwithparam).
 I am a strong believer of

-> Skills matter more than your passport
+> Skills matter more than your passport.

 ## Teaching and Beyond